pyladiesams/tech-presentations-beginner-mar2021/README.md

 will get tips & tricks on how to deliver your presentation with confidence and how to tweak your talk for an online audience.

-## Requirements
+## Requireme
 None

 ## Usage

-- PyLadies will add a presentation deck template that you can use for future PyLadies presentations.
+- [PyLadies presentation deck template](Template.pptx) that you can use for future PyLadies presentations.
 - In [this file](storystructureguide.md) you can find a guide to help you structure your presentations.